eshava/report.pdf/README.md

 ## Documentation

 * Generate Pdf from Xml
-* Add stationary to generated Pdf
+* Add stationery to generated Pdf
 * Prepend and append Pdfs